Skip to content

 • params.action identifies the trade method; additional method params including subAccountId live inside params

-• nonce and expiresAfter are Unix ms numbers at root level
+• nonce is a positive integer (unique per request) and expiresAfter is Unix seconds, both at root level

 • signature follows the shared EIP-712 format at root level